astronomer/docs/astro/env-vars-overview.md

 - Visibility into your Airflow environment, without having to print environment variables in your task
 - Ability to export using Astro CLI

-There are scenarios based on your specific use case when you might want to follow a different strategy or a mix of strategies.
-The following table describes recommended methods for particular scenarios.
+However, there are scenarios based on your specific use case when you might want to use a mix of methods or strategies other than the Cloud UI.

+The following table describes recommended methods for different scenarios.

 | Scenario                                                                                                                                                                                                                                                                     | Recommended method                                                                                                                                                                                                                                                |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |